sysid/vimwiki-nirvana/README.md

 This plugin requires https://github.com/xolox/vim-misc in order to establish OS detection.
 It is tested on Linux, Mac and WSL.

+## Installation
+Install it with your favorite plugin manager, e.g. [Pathogen](https://github.com/tpope/vim-pathogen).

 ## General idea:
 Vimwiki handles OS native paths very well.
-However the default behaviour of using the OS default program launcher fails on Windows Subsystem for Linux.
+However the default behaviour fails on Windows Subsystem for Linux.

 This plugin extends Vimwiki so that WSL works.

-Additionally it allows to translate paths and to specifiy applications in case the default behaviour is not what is needed.
+Additionally it allows to translate paths and to specifiy custom applications in case the default behaviour is not what you need.

 Instead of using the default `file:/path` schema custom schemes are supported:
 `custom_schema::/path`

-Custom schemes call the *vimwiki-nirvana* handler which translates the path and feeds it to the specified application.
+Custom schemes call the *vimwiki-nirvana* handler which translates the path and calls the specified application.
 If no application is specified, the default launchers (`open, xdg-open`, `start`) are used.

 ## Features
 ### WSL support:
-No configuration required for normal HTTP links: When *vimwiki-nirvana* detects WLS, it automatically sets `explorer.exe` as your default program launcher for schema `http, https` and `file:/mnt/c`.
+No configuration required for HTTP links.

+When *vimwiki-nirvana* detects WLS, it automatically sets `explorer.exe` as your default program launcher for schema `http, https` and `file:/mnt/c`.
 To this end *vimwiki-nirvana* changes the path `file:/mnt/<drive_letter>/a/b/` to `<DRIVE_LETTER>:\a\b`.
 This allows `explorer.exe` to open the path with the registered Windows application.